rumineykova/git-lab/README.md

 * Step 5: Add content to the file.
 The content should be: Hello, my name is [Put your name here].
 * Step 6: Commit and push your changes to your repository assignment.

-# :warning:This week deliverables
-IMPORTANT: COMPLETING ABOVE ASSIGNEMNTs IS PART OF YOUR COMPULSORY DELIVERABLES.
-For your deliberable to be accepted you have to:
-* Step 1: Complete the assignement in Part I
-  * Make sure that your file is added to the COLLABORATORS folder of the Git-it repository, hence your your PullRequest has to be accepted.
-* Step 2: Complete the assignment in Part II.
-Make sure you have pushed your changes and the file with your student id is in the repository.

 ## Part III: :feet: Git gunt: a treasure hunt game with Git
 Now when we know the basics of git, let's have some fun with it.
 We will play a treasure hunt game.